How To Actually Calm Down (Part 1) - The Biology of Stress

 In this 3-part series you’ll discover:

-• how you can overcome anxiety, stress and overwhelm with ease;
+- how you can relieve anxiety, stress and overwhelm with ease

 If you need extra support to heal from anxiety, trauma, grief or illness we recommend finding a trauma-informed therapist.
-They will be able to create a safe space for you and address your personal, particular situation.
+They’ll be able to create a safe space for you and address your personal, particular situation.

 Let’s dive in.